bityoga/fabric_as_code/README.md

       - **Note: Postgres or MySQL is not supported as of now**
   - ** Orderer ** [Optional]
     - This projects spins up one Ordering service for each organization
-    - Currently, only solo ordering is supported.
+    - The only supported concensus protocal is **RAFT**
-    - However, the target is to support only RAFT based ordering.
-Therefore, the concept of hosting one ordering services per organization following a leader and follower model.
-    - You may choose the change the number of *replicas* hosted by Docker Swarm
+    - You may choose the change the number of *replicas* depending on your requirements to improve scalability, redundency and availability of the service
   - ** Peers **  [Optional]
-    - Two peers are supported currently
+    - By default two peers are created.
-    - Peer1: Is the Anchor and Comitter peer
+      - Peer1: Is the Anchor peer that will connect with other organization
-    - Peer2- Is the endorser peer
+      - Peer2- Is the endorser peer which will have the chaincode installed
-    - In future, mechanisms would be introduces for easily adding and configuring more number of peers
+    - However, as many number of peers can be created by changing the following configuration values
+      - Under *# Creds of various agents* section in *group_vars/all.yml* add a new entry for the peer user name and password.
+We show an example for adding peer3
+      ```json
+      peer3_user: "peer3"
+      peer3_password: "peer3pw"
+      ```
+      - Under *Peers* section in *group_vars/all.yml* add a new entry for a peer.
+We show an example of how to add the third peer bellow:
+      ```json
+      peer3: { switch: "on", image: "hyperledger/fabric-peer", tag: "2.2", replicas: -1, port: 8054,
+      caname: "{{orgca.name}}", path: "/root/{{peer3_user}}", bootstrap: "",
+      dbtype: "goleveldb",
+      name: "{{peer3_user}}", password: "{{peer3_password}}", type: "peer",
+      leader: "{peer1_user}}"
+      }
+      ```
+     - Under *Service Summary* section in *group_vars/all.yml* add a new entry for a peer into **peerservices**.
+We show an example of how to add the third peer bellow:
+      ```json
+      peerservices:
+        - "{{peer1}}"
+        - "{{peer2}}"
+        - "{{peer3}}
+      ```
-    - You may choose the change the number of *replicas* for each of to peers
+    - You may choose the change the number of *replicas* for each of to peers, depending on your requirements to improve scalability, redundency and availability of the service

 ## Defining the remote host machines
 In order to set up hlf cluster we would need a set of host machines.
 Ansible will comunicate with these machines and setup your cluster.

-### Setting up remote host machines [optional]
-Currently the automation of VM generation is configured for only Digital Ocean.
-You can use github project digital_ocean_automation [https://github.com/achak1987/digital_ocean_automation] for spinning up a set of host machines.
-However, if you already have a set of host machines either spinned up using the above project or any other method, configure the connections with these host machines as described bellow.

 ### Configuring connection to remote machine
 - Please navigate to the file `inventory/hosts_template`
 - It looks as follows: